Webinar: How to strengthen U.S. labor standards enforcement to protect workers’ rights

 The COVID-19 pandemic that led to record unemployment also devastated state and local government revenues across the country.
 With governments still facing extraordinary budget deficits, this fiscal crisis makes it even more difficult for state and local labor enforcement agencies to respond to labor violations, such as wage theft, just when this work is needed most.

-In this webinar, Equitable Growth grantees Janice Fine and Jenn Round of the Center for Innovation in Worker Organization at Rutgers University outline how labor standards enforcement agencies can strategically target high-violation industries.
-They will also describe how agencies can partner with worker centers, unions, legal advocacy organizations, and other community-based organizations to more proactively address labor rights violations.
+In this webinar, Equitable Growth grantees Janice Fine, Daniel Galvin, and Jenn Round of the Center for Innovation in Worker Organization at Rutgers University outlined how labor standards enforcement agencies can strategically target high-violation industries.
+They also described how agencies can partner with worker centers, unions, legal advocacy organizations, and other community-based organizations to more proactively address labor rights violations.

-The webinar will include information on further resources for labor standards enforcement agencies and community and worker organizations and how federal labor enforcement standards can be reformed to meet the challenges of a changing U.S. labor market hit hard by the coronavirus recession.
-The webinar will include a Q&A period with the audience following the presentation.
+The webinar included information on further resources for labor standards enforcement agencies and community and worker organizations and how federal labor enforcement standards can be reformed to meet the challenges of a changing U.S. labor market hit hard by the coronavirus recession.
+The webinar included a Q&A period with the audience following the presentation.

 About Janice Fine